Tips for Success

 2.0 GHz or higher "Intel-Based" CPU, at least 4+ Gb RAM (8+ recommended), ample Hard Drive storage, Ethernet &/or WiFi connectivity

 Windows Edge, Firefox 65 or higher (Windows/Mac) or Safari 12 or higher (Mac) The newest Firefox release is Highly Recommended.

 Microsoft Office 2016 or 2019 for Windows (Word, Excel, and PowerPoint)

 Microsoft Office for Mac 2016 or 2019 (Word, Excel, and PowerPoint)

 Microsoft Office 365 "Cloud" Internet version (Windows or Mac)

 Students must have regular access to reliable, high-speed, internet access.
 (DSL, U-Verse, Cable Modem, Fiber link, etc.)

 Satellite-based or Cell phone "Hot Spot" based connections are typically unsuitable.
 (Contact Technology Services for more information if this is your only option.)

 *** NOTE ***

-"Mobile" computing devices; SmartPhones, iPads, Tablets etc are NOT fully supported with all features of CMU online courses.
-There may be some features or assignments that CANNOT be done with a mobile device, and will require a "full" Desktop/Laptop computing system.
+"Mobile" computing devices: Chromebooks, smartphones, iPads, tablets, etc. are not 100% supported with ALL features of CMU online courses.
+Due to their technical limitations, there may be some features or assignments that CANNOT be done with a mobile device and will require a "full" Desktop/Laptop computing system.
 If your mobile device is your primary computing device, make sure you have readily available access to a full computer system if needed.